kimikadze/web-rcat/README.md

 # rCAT
 This page describes the tool for the relational character analysis tool.
 The purpose of rCAT is to extract relations of entities in a text and generate a pdf report.
 Relational information about entities can be helpful to get an insight into the text structure in terms of relations of entities.
-For more details about the implementation see the abstract: Barth, Florian and Kim, Evgeny and Murr, Sandra and Klinger, Roman (2018).
-"A Reporting Tool for Relational Visualization and Analysis of Character Mentions in Literature" (DHd 2018 Köln).
+For more details about the implementation and citation see the abstract: Barth, Florian and Kim, Evgeny and Murr, Sandra and Klinger, Roman (2018).
+"A Reporting Tool for Relational Visualization and Analysis of Character Mentions in Literature".
+Abstract presented at DHd 2018 Conference.
+Köln, Germany.

 ### Installation
 There are some major dependencies the tool needs.
 Follow the installation instructions from the relevant pages: